JBostroem96/indieProject/README.md

 **TECHNOLOGIES**:

 These technologies are expected to be used.
-However, do note that they could change if considered necessary:
+However, do note that they could change if considered necessary

 **Security**<br>